-Want to be part of a life changing international development project in South Africa?
-In August 2023 our Gryphons Abroad project will return and we will deliver a new pilot project engaging young people in rural South Africa in a programme of cycling, sport and education.
-The project has aspiration, cultural & global awareness and employability for both UK students and South African pupils at its heart and you’ll develop a range of skills which set you apart when you leave University.
+Want to be part of a project which will make an impact on you and others?
+In August 2024, Leeds Sport will return to rural South Africa to deliver our international sport development project; Gryphons Abroad.
+The project engages young people in the province of Kwa-Zulu Natal in a programme of cycling, sport, leadership & education.
+The project has aspiration, cultural & global awareness and employability for both UK students and South African pupils at its heart and you’ll develop a range of skills which will set you apart when you leave University.

 Find out more about the project and find out how you could be part of the team going next year below.

-Any University of Leeds student can apply for the programme – you do not need any experience of teaching cycling or sport as full training will be provided.
+Any University of Leeds student can apply for the programme – you do not need any experience of teaching cycling or sport as full training will be provided including formal qualifications.
 You will have the opportunity to travel to another country and engage in a service-learning project – not only will you make a clear impact on the lives of pupils in rural South Africa, you will also expand your own global and cultural awareness and graduate level skills.
-As the project is being redeveloped, we are looking for students who are flexible, adaptable and comfortable with some ambiguity.
+We are looking for students who are committed, flexible, adaptable and creative.

-To become a team member students will be required to fundraise – the fundraising target is TBC as we price up the cost of travel and accommodation in South Africa at this time.
-The fundraising total will cover all costs associated with the trip along with a contribution to the project costs e.g. the cost of setting up the cycling hub.
-This is a challenge in itself but support is available to help you achieve this.
+To become a team member students will be required to fundraise – the fundraising target is £3000.
+This will cover all costs associated with the trip along with a contribution to the project costs e.g. the cost of setting up the cycling hub, tools, parts, helmets etc. This is a challenge in itself but support is available to help you achieve this.
 Through the University of Leeds Turing scheme all students can also apply for a cost-of-living grant and students from underrepresented groups can apply for additional cost of living funds as well as travel funding.
 The Turing funding aims to open up access to international opportunities to all and we encourage students from all backgrounds to apply.
 You can read more about the Turing scheme here.

 Please note this opportunity is exclusively aimed at current University of Leeds students only.
 Applications will not be accepted from the wider public or from other local institutions (However, Leeds Trinity & Leeds Beckett run their own international programmes for their students).